FamilySearch/GEDCOM/specification/gedcom.md

 This example uses the following features of the extension system:

-- `_LOC` is used both with and without a pointer payload, which is not recommended but is permitted.
+- `_LOC` is used both as a record without a pointer payload and as a substructure with a pointer payload, which is permitted.

 - `NAME`'s superstructure is a tagged extension structure, making it an extended-use standard structure with URI `https://gedcom.io/terms/v7/NAME`.
 As such, its payload type is text and its meaning is "The name of the superstructure’s subject, represented as a simple string."